[ Back to Home ] > [ Back to About ]

-John Richardson, MPP, Chief Data and Quality Officer, National Partnership for Hospice Innovation
+John Richardson, MPP, Chief Strategy Officer, National Partnership for Hospice Innovation

 John focuses on data analysis and quality measurement priorities for the National Partnership for Hospice Innovation, a collaborative for over 50 not-for-profit, community-integrated hospice and palliative care providers.
 In this role, he provides coalition leadership on quality measurement issues, including implementation of the Medicare Hospice Quality Reporting Program, as well as data-driven policy analysis, regulatory interpretation, and strategic planning.